oriSomething/typescript-vs-flowtype/README.md

 };
 ```

-## Function/methods overloading
+## Function and method overloading

 ### Flow

-There is no documentation about this feature.
-But, in flow it's only possible to create function/method overloading through definitions only.
+It is possible to declare multiple signatures for the same method (also called: overloading).
+This feature is undocumented, and only available in type declarations (`.js.flow` files or module statements), not inline/alongside your code.

 ```js
 declare function add(x: string, y: string): string;